ilenhanako/it-kid-book/teenager/start_with_js.md

 We began with HTML page.
 We made the page prettier, by putting `style`
 More and more styles, mushrooming styles.
-But it is not hygienic.
+But it is unhygienic.
 So we plucked out all the styles, and put them in CSS file.
 We replaced the `style` with simple `class`
 So we get, a nice and clean page :heart:
 But it is so boring.
 It is not moving, no animation, no business!